lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 - then we state that we’re a student
 - and here it is - the screen to select means of transport.

-It works as expected and allows to finish the flow.
+It works as expected and allows to complete the flow.

-Just to extend the safety net of automated testing, let’s add a test for the case when we select just buses.
+To extend the safety net of automated testing, let’s add a test for the case when we select just buses.

 # PLACING THE ORDER